TrinadhKatlagunta/Sorting-Visualizer/README.md

 # Sorting Algorithm Visualizer

-This is a web application built using HTML, CSS, Javascript to visualize classic sorting algorithms such as bubble, insertion, selection, merge, quick
+This web application is built using HTML, CSS, and JavaScript to visualize classic sorting algorithms, including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, and Quick Sort.

 **Live-** [Sorting Visualizer](https://trinadhkatlgunta.github.io/Sorting-Visualizer/)

 ## Purpose

-I made this sorting visualizer web application to improve my skills more in HTML, CSS, and JS.
-And to help the beginners in programming to gain more knowledge and understanding on sorting algorigthms by visualizing them.
+I developed this Sorting Visualizer web application to enhance my skills in HTML, CSS, and JavaScript.
+This tool is designed to assist beginners in programming by providing a clear and interactive way to understand sorting algorithms through visualization.

-## What the Sorting algorithms inside this application
+## Supported Sorting Algorithms:

-This application supports the following sorting algorithms:

 1. **Bubble Sort**.
 2. **Insertion Sort**.